doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/volunteers-nav-link.png)

-- Uses who wish to volunteer with the charity can leave their details in the form
+- Users who wish to volunteer with the charity can leave their details in the form

 ![screenshot](documentation/readme/features/volunteers-form.png)